readthedocs/readthedocs.org/docs/guides/administrators.rst

-These guides cover common use cases relevant for managing documentation projects, using the Read the Docs web interface and making changes to the configuration files.
+These guides cover common use cases relevant for managing documentation projects, using the Read the Docs web interface, and making changes to the configuration files.

 For an introduction to Read the Docs,